rewardStyle/kinetic/testexec/README.md

 The executable program creates a kinetic object connecting to either a local kinesalte instance or to AWS Kinesis using local AWS credentials/config.

-A new stream will be created (with a random stream name) unless a stream name is provided (See useage).
+A new stream will be created (with a random stream name) unless a stream name is provided (See usage).

 A kinetic producer will stream dummy data to the kinesis stream and a kinetic listener will stream from the kinesis stream.